Content Marketing Workshop. Sign up to start becoming more efficient AND effective at using Content to achieve your goals!

 Everyone thinks that George is a boy.
 That’s not true.
 George knows that she’s a girl.
-She doesn’t know how to tell people about it and isn’t sure that she really wants to just yet.
-Then, her school announces that they are going to make a production of Charlotte’s Web, and George knows that she wants to play Charlotte.
-But is it possible that this role will reveal more about George and her gender than she is ready for people to know?
+She’s tried of people thinking she’s a boy and yet she can’t bring herself to tell anyone.
+Then, her school announces that they are going to make a production of Charlotte’s Web, and George knows that she wants to play Charlotte– a female part, as so many people tell her.
+Maybe this is an opportunity for her to finally show the world who she is.

 Image source: flickr, for representational purposes only.

 Women's Web is an open platform that publishes a diversity of views.
 Individual posts do not necessarily represent the platform's views and opinions at all times.
 If you have a complementary or differing point of view, you can request to be a Women's Web contributor too!

 Zefeni.
 A teenager curious about the world around her, a book lover, poet, and dreamer.

 How The ‘Normal’ For Sexuality Has Evolved Over the Past Few Decades in India

 ‘Love Bi The Way’ Promises A Good Addition To Indian LGBT+ Fiction…Does It Deliver? [#BookReview]

 Hooray – We Got These Popular Indian Authors To Pick Their Favourite Empowering Books For Girls

 10 Indian Movies That Did Justice To The LGBT Community: Movies You Must Watch

 Stay updated with our Weekly Newsletter or Daily Summary - or both!